metachris/website/content/posts/2025-11-25-ai-sandbox-lima-vm.md

 ### Node.js

-A good way to install a current version of Node.js in Ubuntu is by using [nvm, a modern node version manager](https://github.com/nvm-sh/nvm):
+A good way to install a current version of Node.js in Ubuntu is by using [nvm, a modern node version manager](https://github.com/nvm-sh/nvm) (90k stars on GitHub):

 ```bash
 # Install nvm